-- Reconstruction of dose to the skin, where a DCF of 1 is assumed in accordance with ORAUT-OTIB-0017 (ORAUT 2005), - Reconstruction of external ambient dose (ambient dose equivalent [H(10)] DCF in OCAS-IG-001 (NIOSH 2007) for an isotropic exposure geometry as indicated in Attachment B), and - Reconstruction of organ doses from occupational medical X-rays.
-Organ-specific doses are presented in the respective site profiles as described in ORAUT-PROC-0061 (ORAUT 2017a).
+- Reconstruction of dose to the skin, where a DCF of 1 is assumed in accordance with ORAUT-OTIB-0017 [ORAUT 2005], - Reconstruction of external ambient dose (ambient dose equivalent [H\(10)] DCF in OCAS-IG-001 [NIOSH 2007] for an isotropic exposure geometry as indicated in Attachment B), and - Reconstruction of organ doses from occupational medical X-rays.
+Organ-specific doses are presented in the respective site profiles as described in ORAUT-PROC-0061 [ORAUT 2017b].
+In the absence of organ-specific dose in the site profile, ORAUT-OTIB-0006 provides default organ doses.